yongy146/dota-brain/README.md

 # Can I contribute?

 Yes, absolutely!
-Our aim is to provide users with the best possible Dota 2 playing experience.
+Our aim is to provide our users with the best possible Dota 2 playing experience.
 Any suggestions for improvements are welcome.

 # How can I contribute?